 ■ All abrasives diamond saws are fragile.
 They should be handled with care.

 ■ Store either on a flat rigid surface, or in specially designed racks.
-Small diameters wheels can also be hung on a peg.

 ■ Follow carefully the instructions given in the machine handbook.